 Take That / Shout-Out: In one of the issues following Amazons Attack, Steel tells Nemesis to spy on suspected Amazons because "we don't want an Amazons Attack 2".

-Arguably this has led to Flanderization by people Completely Missing the Point that she was acting violently out of character in Kingdom Come.
+This has led to Flanderization by people Completely Missing the Point that she was acting violently out of character in Kingdom Come.
 That's why Batman and everyone were so shocked by her killing Von Bach.
 Since then, readers and writers alike seem to have pegged her as the one member of DC's Big Three who is willing to kill—which, in light of most of her history, may count as pretty drastic Motive Decay.

 Pre Crisis, she was one of the most devout Technical Pacifist types in the DCU.
 That was part of the point of having a lasso (aside from Moulton's interests) — it was a non-lethal weapon.
 Back then, the Amazons certainly knew how to fight, but only for self-defense.
 Paradise Island was a "paradise" with lessons to teach us because unlike man's world, it was peaceful.
 There's a reason they were aided by the goddess of love and the arch-enemy of Amazon society was the god of war.